Himanshuj0311/Campany-assignment/Gurucool_assignment/backend/Readme.md

   },
   // ... other URLs
 ]

 Error (4xx or 5xx):
-json
+JSON
 Copy code
 {
   "error": "Error message here"
 }

-2.4 Redirect to Original URL
+2.4 Redirect to the Original URL

 Endpoint: GET /url/:shortenedPath

 Description: Redirect to the original URL associated with the given shortened path.

 Response: Redirects to the original URL.

 User Management

 2.5 User Register

 Endpoint: POST /user/register

-Description: register in a user.
+Description: register as a user.

 Request:
-json
+JSON
 Copy code
 {
     "name": "Example Company",